crhunt/ormjs/README.md

 ## How to interact with ORMJS

 ORMJS is actively being developed and many user functions are still missing.
+If you would like to use ORMJS in its current state, you may:

-Right click on the canvas to create new objects (Entities and Roleboxes).
-Right click on an object to see options for changing that object.
+- Right click on the canvas to create new objects (Entities and Roleboxes).
+- Right click on an object to see options for changing that object.
+- Double click on an object to change the object properties.

 The following events can be triggered with keyboard shortcuts.